storyprotocol/typescript-tutorial/README.md

     WALLET_PRIVATE_KEY=<your_wallet_private_key>
     ```

+2. The provided example has you registering a derivative of [this test song](https://aeneid.explorer.story.foundation/ipa/0x60644643EcDb45c8904206296789CD6C393e035D).
+It has a mint fee of 1 $WIP and also mandates a 50% commercial rev share.

-2. You will be paying for the License Token using [$WIP](https://aeneid.storyscan.xyz/address/0x1514000000000000000000000000000000000000).
-Make sure you have enough $WIP in your wallet before running the script.
+    **NOTE #1: You will be paying for the License Token using [$WIP](https://aeneid.storyscan.xyz/address/0x1514000000000000000000000000000000000000).**

-    **NOTE: If you don't have enough $WIP, the function will auto wrap an equivalent amount of $IP into $WIP for you.**
+    **NOTE #2: If you don't have enough $WIP, the function will auto wrap an equivalent amount of $IP into $WIP for you.**

 3. `npm run register-deriv-com`